 The U.S. Government Can Be Held Liable for Water Contamination Due to Negligence

-While levels of toxic substances like PCE and TCE increased after the dry cleaners were established and the base grew, new Camp Lejeune lawsuits will contend that base leadership should have been well aware of the risk of water contamination based on prior experience and therefore had the responsibility to act.
+While levels of toxic substances like PCE and TCE increased after the dry cleaners were established and the base expanded new Camp Lejeune lawsuits will contend that base leadership should have been well aware of the risk of water contamination based on prior experience and therefore had the responsibility to act.

-The failure to warn of the above-referenced dangers will be the basis for establishing that the U.S. government is liable for the damages of Camp Lejeune families who became ill or lost loved ones due to contaminated water.
+The failure to warn of the above-referenced dangers will be the basis for establishing that the U.S. government is liable for the damages to Camp Lejeune families who became ill or lost loved ones due to contaminated water.

 Contaminated Water at Camp Lejeune is Responsible for Serious Injuries and Fatalities